Giganotosaurus: Paleoenvironment

-Giganotosaurus was discovered in the Candeleros Formation, which was deposited during the Early Cenomanian age of the Late Cretaceous period, approximately 99.6 to 97 million years ago.
+Giganotosaurus was discovered from the Candeleros Formation.
+Originally suggested to be the Cenomanian age of the Late Cretaceous, the maximum depositional age of both the Candeleros Formation and the overlying Huincul Formation is re-dated to the early Albian by Maniel and colleagues in 2026, approximately 111.4 ± 1.1 Ma and 106.2 ± 1.0 Ma, respectively.
 This formation is the lowest unit in the Neuquén Group, wherein it is part of the Río Limay Subgroup.
 The formation is composed of coarse and medium-grained sandstones deposited in a fluvial environment (associated with rivers and streams), and in aeolian conditions (effected by wind).
 Paleosols (buried soil), siltstones, and claystones are present, some of which represent swamp conditions.

 Giganotosaurus was probably the apex predator in its ecosystem.
 It shared its environment with herbivorous dinosaurs such as the titanosaurian sauropod Andesaurus, and the rebbachisaurid sauropods Limaysaurus and Nopcsaspondylus.
 Other theropods include the abelisaurid Ekrixinatosaurus, the dromaeosaurid Buitreraptor, and the alvarezsauroid Alnashetri.
 Other reptiles include the crocodyliform Araripesuchus, sphenodontians, snakes, and the turtle Prochelidella.
 Other vertebrates include cladotherian mammals, a pipoid frog, and ceratodontiform fishes.
 Footprints indicate the presence of large ornithopods and pterosaurs as well.